 letting candidates know they may follow up with any questions after the interview concludes.

 Always have legally defensible reasons to not interview or hire candidates.
 Human Resources can help the Search Committee, if needed, understand what qualifies as legally defensible.

-Legal Questions
+Appendix C: Legal Questions